top of page

 The Holy Spirit Gifts Men & Women for Leadership (6)

 Dr David E. Fitch is a pastor and the author of The Church of Us vs. Them: Freedom from a Faith that Feeds on Making Enemies.
-Dr. Fitch works at Northern Seminary in Chicago and has participated in many church plants with the Christian and Missionary Alliance denomination.
+Dr. Fitch works at Northern Seminary in Chicago and has participated in many church plants with the Christian and Missionary Alliance denomination, which originated in the holiness movement.

 Dr. David Fitch, pastor and author, on Episode 6 of the Local Churchology, discusses patriarchy, hierarchy, church organization and the holiness movement